• Skip to primary navigation

 Glass noodles require soaking in cold water for about 15-30 minutes (depending on brand), or just until they become soft.
 They can clump quite easily when we stir-fry them.
 You should not stir-fry them by themselves in the pan to avoid big clumps of noodles which nothing can untangle.

-Besides, once you add cellophane noodles, you will need to work quickly because the longer they are in the pan, the more likely they form clumps.
+Besides, once you add the noodles, you will need to work quickly because the longer they are in the pan, the more likely they form clumps.
 Therefore, make sure you have all ingredients prepared and lined up before stir-frying.

-I’d love to hear what you think about the dish, so please feel free to leave a comment and a rating if you have tried it.
-New recipes are added every week so let’s connect on Facebook, Youtube, Pinterest and Instagram for the latest updates.
+⭐️ I’d love to hear what you think about the dish, so please feel free to leave a comment and a rating if you have tried it.
+New recipes are added every week so let’s connect on FacebookYoutubePinterest and Instagram for the latest updates.
 You can find my collection of Vietnamese recipes here.

 a bowl of Vietnamese crab cellophane noodles stir-fry (mien xao cua)

-Prep Time: 20 minutes
+Prep: 20 minutes

-Cook Time: 10 minutes
+Cook: 10 minutes

-Total Time: 30 minutes
+Total: 30 minutes

 Servings: 3 people